wso2/docs-is/en/identity-server/next/docs/guides/authentication/add-application-native-login.md

 # Add application-native login

 In a conventional mobile application, users are typically redirected to an external web browser during login.
-However, with application-native authentication, developers can integrate a seamless api-based authentication mechanism within the application itself so that users are never taken out of the context of the application.
+However, with app-native authentication, developers can integrate a seamless api-based authentication mechanism within the application itself so that users are never taken out of the context of the application.

-As application-native authentication is an extension to OAuth 2.0, it also offers many of the flexibility and security features that the OAuth 2.0 protocol offers.
+As app-native authentication is an extension to OAuth 2.0, it also offers many of the flexibility and security features that the OAuth 2.0 protocol offers.

-!!! warning "Limitations of application-native authentication"
+!!! warning "Limitations of app-native authentication"

-	application-native authentication has the following limitations compared to a browser-based OAuth 2.0 flow:
+	App-native authentication has the following limitations compared to a browser-based OAuth 2.0 flow:

-	application-native authentication,
+	App-native authentication,
 	<ul>
 	<li>does not prompt the user to provide consent to share user attributes with the application.</li>
 	<li>does not prompt the user to provide missing mandatory attributes.</li>